contagon/handbook/handbook/8-elders-quorum.md

 The elders quorum president assigns a member of the presidency to help lead temple and family history work in the ward.
 He works with the assigned member of the Relief Society presidency to coordinate these efforts.

 This member of the elders quorum presidency may fulfill the role of the ward temple and family history leader.
 If the bishopric has called a temple and family history leader, this presidency member oversees his work.
-See [25.4.1](25-temple-and-family-history-work.md#2541-elders-quorum-presidency-and-ward-temple-and-family-history-leader).
+See [25.2.2](25-temple-and-family-history-work.md#2522-elders-quorum-and-relief-society-presidencies).

-The assigned member of the elders quorum presidency and the ward temple and family history leader (if called) conduct brief, informal discussions to coordinate temple and family history work.
-These discussions are held regularly.
+The ward temple and family history leader, who may be a member of the elders quorum presidency, leads temple and family history coordination meetings (see [25.2.7](25-temple-and-family-history-work.md#2527-ward-temple-and-family-history-coordination-meetings)).
+These meetings are held regularly.
 They also include the assigned member of the Relief Society presidency, an assistant in the priests quorum, a presidency member of the oldest Young Women class, and temple and family history consultants.

 ## 8.3 Elders Quorum Leaders